deriqai/logger-samples/otel-news-service/README.md

 * Thread-safe log transmission
 * Retry logic for handling AWS sequence token issues
 * Uses `threading.Lock()` to ensure thread safety
-* Requires uncommenting and configuring `boto3` client for real AWS interaction
+* Requires configuring `boto3` client with the right credentials for AWS interaction in logger.py
+* Replace the dummy log_group, log_stream and region when initializing a CloudWatchLogger object in main.py

 ---